thatMissingSock/syncForObsidianCNNotes/Week 1 Notes.md

 - This is a device that connects two (or more) end devices together
 - Examples of this include:
 	- switches - devices that connect multiple devices within a network and use the relevant MAC addresses to forward data to the intended end device
+		- LAN switch -
+		- multilayer switch - *"smarter"* than a standard switch as it acts as both a router and a  switch, in essence it has more usability
 	- wireless access points (WAPs) - devices that act as the bridge for wireless devices to connect to the network
 	- routers - devices that connect local networks to a larger network (e.g. household network to the internet), it uses the IP addresses to forward data packets to the correct locations
+		- depending on the firmware, it may come with a firewall built-in/support (IT CANNOT BE ADDED RETROACTIVELY)
+		- using the firmware, we can do something called [access control lists](https://learn.microsoft.com/en-us/windows/win32/secauthz/access-control-lists) to help *emulate* a firewall whilst maintaining the same router
 	- firewalls - devices that monitor and control network traffic based on certain rules and regulations (that can be set), can be software-based, hardware-based or a combination of both
 - These devices can:
 	- regenerate and retransmit data signals